 What to do if someone uses your address without permission?

-You can stop unwanted mail now and prevent future issues.
+You can stop unwanted mail from coming now and prevent it from happening in the future.

 And we’re about to show you how.